top of page

 • 5 min read

-Wearing dentures is a daily reality for millions of Americans, particularly among seniors who rely on them for both aesthetic and functional reasons.
-As trusted providers in restorative care, Grishin Denture Specialist, based in Spokane, WA, offers insights that address one of the most common questions we hear from patients: Is it safe to sleep with your dentures in?
+Wearing dentures is a daily reality for millions of Americans, particularly among seniors.
+They rely on dentures for aesthetic and functional reasons.
+As trusted providers in restorative care, Grishin Denture Specialist, based in Spokane, WA, often get asked: Is it safe to sleep with your dentures in?

-We explore this topic in depth, bringing together expert opinions, clinical evidence, and practical advice to help you make the best decision for your oral health and comfort.
+In this article, we will delve into this subject.
+We’ll gather expert opinions, clinical evidence, and practical advice.
+The goal is to help you make the best decision for your oral health and comfort.

-Sleeping with dentures may seem convenient, especially if you’re concerned about how you look without them.
-But doing so has a measurable impact on your oral health.
-Clinical studies, such as those published in the Journal of Dental Research, have linked overnight denture use to increased risk of:
+Sleeping with dentures might seem convenient, especially if you're concerned about how you look without them.
+However, doing so can significantly impact your oral health.
+Clinical studies, such as those published in the Journal of Dental Research, have linked overnight denture use to a higher risk of:

-• Denture stomatitis (inflammation caused by fungal infection)
+• Denture stomatitis: Inflammation caused by a fungal infection.

-• Bone resorption (gradual bone loss in the jaw)
+• Bone resorption: Gradual loss of bone in the jaw.

-One notable 2015 study from NIH’s National Institute on Aging found that elderly denture wearers who slept with their dentures in were 2.3 times more likely to develop pneumonia, emphasizing the broader systemic risks associated with poor denture hygiene.
+Notably, a 2015 study from NIH’s National Institute on Aging highlighted that elderly denture wearers who slept with their dentures in were 2.3 times more likely to develop pneumonia.
+This emphasizes the broader systemic risks linked to poor denture hygiene.

 We encourage all denture wearers to remove their prosthetics before bedtime.
-Here’s why:
+Here’s why it’s important:

 1. Allows Oral Tissues to Recover